Navigating Your First Trade Show: Essential Terminology You Need to Know

 Identification and Outreach: Badge, Lead, and Traffic

 7. Badge: A badge is a credential that identifies your role (attendee or vendor) at the trade show.
-It's generally expected to be worn at all times for easy identification and movement within the venue.
+It's generally expected to be worn at all times for easy identification and movement within the venue.8.
+Lead: A lead represents a potential customer or business contact you meet at the trade show.
+Capturing their contact information is essential to nurturing this lead into a potential sale.

 9. Traffic: This term refers to the number of visitors at the trade show.
 High traffic can indicate a successful event and help assess whether participation is worth your time and expense.